 The beneficiaries you name when preparing for death are more important than many people realize.
 “One thing people don’t understand is that beneficiaries override anything in your will because the assets go directly to those named persons,” says Sandy.
 “Quite frankly a lot of people could do simple estate planning just by naming the appropriate beneficiaries on their assets.”
 She adds the example of a husband in his 50s who died of a heart attack while getting ready for his anniversary celebration.
 Since getting married, he hadn’t updated his estate plan, which still named his sisters as beneficiaries, even though his wife had costly health issues.
 “A significant amount of insurance assets went to two sisters—it was an absolute mess, and some of those family members still don’t speak to each other,” says Sandy.
 “Everybody thinks they’ve got time, but sometimes we run out of time.
 So it’s very important to make sure your beneficiaries, especially, are up to date.”

 They figure out their Facebook future

-One of the top things Sandy sees people forget is that we live in a digital world.
+One of the top things Sandy sees people forget when preparing for death is that we live in a digital world.
 “You have to ask yourself, if I’m dead tomorrow, what do I want done with my Facebook page?
 What about my Twitter account?
-What about the fact that lots of my bills are electronic and I have changing usernames and passwords all over the place,” says Sandy, who urges clients to think about their online persona after they’re gone.
+What about the fact that lots of my bills are electronic and I have changing usernames and passwords all over the place?” says Sandy, who urges clients to think about their online persona after they’re gone.
 “I have a client whose husband’s Facebook page is still up as a memorial, but I personally don’t want my Facebook page out there.”
 Such digital estate planning could be done through a number of online platforms; for example, Sandy includes Everplans—which helps store digital info to be accessed by a loved one at the appropriate time—among her services for clients.
 People also use social media as an outlet for life events, which comes with certain social media etiquette rules to remember.

 They’re creative about end-of-life planning